oracle/weblogic-kubernetes-operator/documentation/site/content/samples/domains/model-in-image/initial.md

 Now that all the initial use case resources have been deployed, you can invoke the sample web application through the Traefik ingress controller's NodePort.

-**Note**: The web application will display a list of any data sources it finds, but at this point, we don't expect it to find any because the model doesn't contain any.
+**NOTE**: The web application will display a list of any data sources it finds, but at this point, we don't expect it to find any because the model doesn't contain any.

 - Send a web application request to the load balancer for the application, as shown in the following example.